 For notify events, LabVIEW sends a copy of the event—in parallel—to each Event structure configured to handle the event.

-As with notify events, you can configure any number of Event structures to respond to the same filter event on a specific object.
-However, LabVIEW sends filter events sequentially to each Event structure configured for the event.
-The order in which LabVIEW sends the event to each Event structure depends on the order in which the events were registered.
-Each Event structure must complete its event case for the event before LabVIEW can notify the next Event structure.
+For filter events, LabVIEW sends the event sequentially to each Event structure configured for the event.
+The order in which LabVIEW sends the filter event to each Event structure depends on the order in which you register the events.
+Each Event structure must complete the filter event case before LabVIEW can notify the next Event structure.
 If an Event structure case changes any of the event data, LabVIEW passes the changed data to subsequent Event structures in the chain.
 If an Event structure in the chain discards the event, LabVIEW does not pass the event to any Event structures remaining in the chain.
-LabVIEW completes processing the user action which triggered the event only after all configured Event structures handle the event without discarding it.
+LabVIEW completes processing the user action that triggered the event only after all configured Event structures handle the event without discarding it.